VonHeikemen/nvim-light/README.md

 ```lua
 local ts_parsers = {'lua', 'vim', 'vimdoc', 'c', 'query'}
 ```
-That will be a list of parsers, and they will be installed automatically on startup.
+That will be a list of parsers, and they will be installed automatically.
 You can add more languages to this list, but make sure is supported by the plugin `nvim-treesitter`.

 In older versions of Neovim, below **v0.11**, this configuration will download `nvim-treesitter` version `v0.10.0`.
 The list of supported languages is in the "master" branch of the github repository: [supported languages](https://github.com/nvim-treesitter/nvim-treesitter/tree/master?tab=readme-ov-file#supported-languages).